life-ufes/multimodal-model-skin-lesion-classifier/README.md

 2. Extract the files and move them to the `data/` directory of this project.

 > **Note:** Ensure the folder structure is correct for the training script to properly recognize the files.

+* This framework supports ISIC-2019, ISIC-2020, PAD-UFES-20 and PAD-UFES20-Extended datasets.

 ## 2. Setting Up the Environment